josbeir/cakephp-filesystem/README.md

 ### Changing the hashing algorithm used in entities

-Options can be passed to the FileSourceNormalizer using the 'normalized' configuration option in the filesystem config
+Options can be passed to the FileSourceNormalizer using the 'normalizer' parameter in the filesystem instance config:

 ```php
 <?php